grz0zrg/wui/README.md

 * Input and Slider widgets can be MIDI controlled with two mode (absolute, relative) and can be user-configurable
 * Dialogs can be detached (and everything related to WUI will still work)
 * Circular menu aka [pie menu](https://en.wikipedia.org/wiki/Pie_menu) aka radial menu :)
+* Quick forms creation with standard forms elements and WUI elements (WIP)
 * Events are optimized (meaning that there is few listeners for each widgets)
 * Easily customizable/hackable
 * Lightweight
 * ...

-Good for single page apps, audio apps, experiments and the like.
+Great for single page apps, audio apps, experiments and the like.

 #### Demo
 - [Demo](http://grz0zrg.github.io/wui-demo/)